Samskruthi525/Vagdevi/README.md

 <div align="center">

-# 💧 JALRAKSHAK
+# Vagdevi

-### जलरक्षक · A Smart Water Monitoring & Purification System for Remote Communities
+### वाग्वेदी · A Smart Water Monitoring & Purification System for Remote Communities

 **Solar- and wind-powered ESP32 nodes that keep watch over every water source in real time — measuring pH, turbidity, TDS, EC and temperature, verifying each reading at the edge, and